Lifeboat Parent Guide

 Rating & Content Info

-Lifeboat is rated Not Rated
+Why is Lifeboat rated Not Rated?
+Lifeboat is rated Not Rated by the MPAA

 After the German U-boat attacks a ship, dead bodies including a baby are seen in the water.
 Later, a woman, distressed by the loss of her child, commits suicide.
 As the result of an injury, one man’s leg is amputated.
 He uses alcohol as a means of dealing with the operation.
 Several characters smoke.
 One girl reveals her adulterous relationship with a married man and two couples kiss after some sexual tension develops on board the lifeboat.
 One character is purposely pushed overboard and killed.